warpas/juggernaut-project/README.md

     - add the option to change calendar entry color

     - move to Github issues after this point (unlikely, but I'll give it a try)

+    - integrate Todoist - adding tasks, reading a tasks list at minimum